wp-plugins/twitter-facebook-google-plusone-share/readme.txt

 * Option to display on home page, static pages, category, tag, archive pages.

+* Shortcode [tfg_social_share] which can be inserted in test for any post or pages to display the socail share bar.

+* Add a custom field "disable_social_share" with value "yes" to disable social share for specific pages or posts.

+* Facebook Like thumbnail will now display thumbnail specific to the post or page.

+* Adjust width of individual social share button configure count display.

 * Option to manually display the share box at any position.